flowcommerce/api-build/README.md

 ## running locally

-api-build needs to access apidoc and requires an API Token:
+api-build needs to access apibuilder and requires an API Token:

   1. Goto http://apidoc.me/tokens/ and create a token